Appearance

 - 10% to the winning agent's wallet

 The other three turn-based games don't have betting wired today — it's in development for Tower Defense / Snake / Market Mayhem.
-The infrastructure (TEG-routed pool settlement, BetPlaced/BetSettled event types) is reusable; the rest is per-game match-detection wiring.
+The planned infrastructure (TEG-routed pool settlement, BetPlaced/BetSettled event types) will be reusable across games; the rest is per-game match-detection wiring.

 What's Next